ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 ## Architectural components for k8s setup

-From an architectural perspective, both setups are very similar and still highly specific to the cloud of choice.
+From an architectural perspective, both setups are very similar and highly specific to the cloud of choice at the same time.

 Let's start with the Kubernetes control plane.
 This is very similar for both AWS and Azure as these are both fully managed services that are deployed and maintained by the provider.
 In both cases, no access to the actual control plane nodes is available, nor are they even visible.
 The etcd is not exposed to the customer in either of the provider's managed services.
 They both support public (default) and private control plane deployments.